S$ 445+ Cheap flights to Ireland

 What are the most popular airlines that fly to Ireland?

-The most popular airlines flying from Singapore to Ireland are Qatar Airways, Emirates and British Airways.
+The most popular airlines flying from Singapore to Ireland are Qatar Airways, Emirates and Etihad Airways.

 What are the cheapest airlines that fly to Ireland?